5jt/primes/part1.md

 The above illustrates an important development practice.
 (Iversonian languages pioneered the [REPL](https://en.wikipedia.org/wiki/REPL "Wikipedia: Read–eval–print loop").)

-> Develop an algorithm by experiments in the REPL not on one but a _list_ of values.
+> Develop an algorithm by experiments in the REPL: not on one, but a _list_ of values.

 If we were using formal software-development methods, we would have started by writing a suite of tests.
 Our informal equivalent is to experiment with a list of values.